morrownr/7612u/README.md

 -----

 Known Issue 3.
 DFS channels are currently not supported in 5 GHz AP mode.
 The following PR shows a proposed fix.
-I have not tested it at this point:

 https://github.com/openwrt/mt76/pull/428